-The NDIA regularly contacts participants, providers and stakeholders to seek feedback on their experience with the Agency.
+From time to time, the NDIA may contact participants, providers and stakeholders through phone calls, SMS, emails, letters or other accessible formats to seek feedback on their experience with the Scheme.

 All feedback is important to ensure we are continuing to provide services that participants, providers and stakeholders expect to receive at every touchpoint from the Agency.

 Check the list below to see what outreach the Agency is currently doing.
 If you are contacted by the Agency in relation to your plan, the caller will confirm your identity over the phone.

 If you’re worried the call is a scam, you can also visit Scamwatch .

 Digital Market Service Preliminary Discussion Paper